Skip to main content

 1900 SSDP

-Discovery of devices and services on the local network (printers, TVs, routers)UDP
+Device and service discovery in a local network (printers, TVs, routers)UDP

-• The risk of DoS attacks through request overload;
+• risk of DoS attacks through request overload;

-• risk of automatic opening of ports on the router
+• risk of automatic port opening on a router

 3702 WS-Discovery